 temporary connected to a network with unix printers.
 Most network

 printers from HP or Xerox will inter-work directly with rlpr.
 Example:

 Alternatively you can specify printhost (-H) and printer (-P) also

 rlpr was written by Peter Memishian and used to be available at http://truffula.com/rlpr .

 272200 Aug 5 22:09 rlpr-2.06.tar.gz

 xerox phaser 6250 -- patch for: jam at registration roller paper at fuser

 This is a firmware patch for the popular xerox phaser 6250.
 The printer is

 still being sold (not from xerox directly but dealers still have stock as of 2013).
 Xerox has however removed a vital patch for a paper jam.
-This special case of a paper jam results
+This special case of a paper jam is the result of

 © Guido Socher, email: